MicrosoftDocs/ai-builder/ai-builder-docs/predict-action-pwr-automate.md

 1. In the step **Manually trigger a flow**, add a **File** input, and set its name to **File Content**.
 1. In the step **Manually trigger a flow**, add a **Text** input, and set its name to **Mime Type**.
-1. In the step **Initialize variable**, enter a form processing model id.
+1. In the step **Initialize variable**, enter a form processing model ID.
 1. In the step **Predict**, enter following value in the **Infer request** column:

     ```json